Charles Patrick Davis, MD, PhD

 What is normal penis anatomy?

 The penis contains two chambers, called the corpora cavernosa, which run the length of the upper side of the penis (see figure 1 below).
 The urethra, which is the channel for urine and ejaculate, runs along the underside of the corpora cavernosa.
-Filling the corpora cavernosa is a spongy tissue consisting of smooth muscles, fibrous tissues, spaces, veins, and arteries.
+Filling the corpora cavernosa is a spongy tissue consisting of smooth muscles, fibrous tissues, veins, and arteries.
 A membrane, called the tunica albuginea, surrounds the corpora cavernosa.
 Veins located in the tunica albuginea drain blood out of the penis.
+The corpus spongiosum helps maintain the urethra open during an erection for passage of the ejaculate (sperm and prostatic fluid).

 Sex & Relationships